henriqueconte/MusicGenerator/README.md

 # Music Generator

 Music Generator is an assignment for Software Construction Techniques.
-Besides, the objective of the assignment was to create an audio player that plays according to the text inputed by the user.
+Besides, the objective of the assignment was to create an audio player that plays according to the text inputted by the user.
 Therefore, the software contains the following features:

 * Sound played based on the text read
 * Pitch modification